Denapena/Denapena/README.md

 - 👋 Hi, I’m @Denapena
-- 👀 I’m interested in Football, Chess and Computer Sciences.
+- 👀 I’m interested in Football, Chess and Computer Science.
 - 🌱 I’m currently learning Football Analytics, Machine Learning and Report Automation.
 - 💞️ I’m looking to collaborate on Football Analytics papers or anything similar.
 - 📫 How to reach me ---> LinkedIn: www.linkedin.com/in/denis-dervishi-73b624253 or email: denisdervishi@gmail.com